PaddlePaddle/PARL/README.md

 remote_manager = parl.RemoteManager()
 agent = remote_manager.get_remote()
 agent.say_hello()
-ans = agent.sum(1,5) # run remotely and not comsume any local computation resources
+ans = agent.sum(1,5) # run remotely and not consume any local computation resources
 ```
 Two steps to use outer computation resources:
-1. use the `parl.remote_class` to decorate a class at first, after which it is transfered to be a new class that can run in other CPUs or machines.
+1. use the `parl.remote_class` to decorate a class at first, after which it is transferred to be a new class that can run in other CPUs or machines.
 2. Get remote objects from the `RemoteManager`, and these objects have the same functions as the real ones.
 However, calling any function of these objects **does not** consume local computation resources since they are executed elsewhere.

 <img src=".github/decorator.png" alt="PARL" width="450"/>
-As shown in the above figure, real actors(orange circle) are running at the cpu cluster, while the learner(bule circle) is running at the local gpu with several remote actors(yellow circle with dotted edge).
+As shown in the above figure, real actors(orange circle) are running at the cpu cluster, while the learner(blue circle) is running at the local gpu with several remote actors(yellow circle with dotted edge).

 For users, they can write code in a simple way, just like writing multi-thread code, but with actors consuming remote resources.
 We have also provided examples of parallized algorithms like [IMPALA](examples/IMPALA), [A2C](examples/A2C) and [GA3C](examples/GA3C).
 For more details in usage please refer to these examples.